Shruti-S0405/QuizApp-Backend/Readme.md

 Step 2: Add the .env file in the root ie where pom.xml is present and declare the values in the .env Step 3: Navigate to the main class and write the below code

+Note: The Load statemnets need to be the first statement in the main class.
+After that only the application run statement should be present.
 //import statement
 `import io.github.cdimascio.dotenv.Dotenv;`